 Getting doctors to give evidence against other doctors who had failed to meet proper professional standards was all but impossible.
 The few doctors who were prepared to help claimants were ostracised by their colleagues.
 In smaller jurisdictions such as Mauritius, Trinidad & Tobago, Cayman Islands, the Isle of Man, The States of Jersey, in all of which I have worked as a medical negligence QC, the difficulties are greater and claims for professional negligence are very difficult to advance.
 In consequence there is often a sense of immunity amongst the doctors and healthcare providers in countries where there is little or no accountability for negligence.
 Thus unacceptable standards flourish leading to still more patients suffering injury without compensation or redress.

-A courageous attorney-at-law, Ricardo Williams of Libertas Chambers in Port of Spain, by specializing in medical negligence claims is beginning to turn the tables on the bastions of the medical profession in the Caribbean.
+A courageous attorney-at-law, Ricardo Williams of Virtus Chambers in Port of Spain, by specializing in medical negligence claims is beginning to tum the tables on the bastions of the medical profession in the Caribbean.
 I am a member of the Bar of Trinidad and Tobago and I have been privileged to be instructed in a number of his cases.
 In January 2013 we achieved justice for a boy who suffered cerebral palsy as a consequence of obstetric negligence.
-The claim was based upon future care and residence in the US and the award agreed (which is confidential) is believed to be the highest achieved in the jurisdiction of Trinidad and Tobago.
+The claim was based upon future care and residence in the US and the award agreed ( which is confidential) is believed to be the highest achieved in the jurisdiction of Trinidad and Tobago.
+In 2020 we achieved a large settlement for a professional man who was rendered paraplegic as a consequence of a delayed failure to treat an epidural abscess.

 Common Law Jurisdictions